Azure-Samples/azure-spring-cloud/README.md

 Create a diagnostic setting using the Common Diagnostic Settings page:
 ![](./media/create-diagnostic-settings-01.jpg)
+Configure "Send to Log Analytics" and check for all the available logs and metrics:
 ![](./media/create-diagnostic-settings-02.jpg)
+Diagnostic Settings should look like this:
 ![](./media/create-diagnostic-settings-03.jpg)

 You can then view logs using Kusto queires in the logs blade of your Azure Spring Cloud instance: